Anasjordi5/Traitement-De-Signale/README.md

 ## Advanced Dynamic Spectral Analysis

-In this part of the project, a versatile tool was developed to allow for the custom exploration of signal behavior.
-The system is designed to be fully interactive and adaptive to user inputs.

-### Core Functionalities
-- **User-Defined Signal Construction**: Define any signal by specifying its unique frequency components and amplitudes.
-- **Automated Spectrum Generation**: The program automatically generates the sampled signal spectrum based on the provided parameters.
-- **Aliasing Identification**: It dynamically identifies potential aliasing effects by comparing input frequencies against the sampling frequency ($f_s$).
-- **Simulated Signal Recovery**: Demonstrates the effectiveness of reconstruction by simulating an **Ideal Low-Pass Filter (LPF)** to recover the original waveform.

-### Technical Analysis
-- **Adaptive Approach**: The system adapts to any input, providing a real-world look at how aliasing affects different signal types.
-- **Dual-Perspective Visualization**: By visualizing both **bilateral and unilateral spectra**, the analysis highlights the complex interactions between frequency components, sampling constraints, and filtering.

-### Why it Matters
-This dynamic tool serves as an interactive environment for exploring signal processing theory.
-It makes it easy to visualize how sampling parameters impact signal integrity and proves how proper filtering can successfully reconstruct a signal even when the sampling environment changes.
-This exercise provides a complete view of sampling behavior, aliasing symmetry, and amplitude distribution in real signals.
+In the second part of the project, the user can define any signal by specifying its frequency components and amplitudes.
+The program then automatically generates the sampled signal spectrum, identifies potential aliasing based on the sampling frequency, and simulates ideal low-pass filtering to recover the signal.
+This dynamic approach adapts to any input, showing how aliasing affects different signals and demonstrating the effectiveness of low-pass filters in reconstructing the original waveform.
+By visualizing bilateral and unilateral spectra, the analysis highlights the interactions between frequency components, sampling constraints, and filtering, making it a versatile tool for exploring signal behavior in a controlled and interactive way.